© Peter Hodgkinson 2016

 To those who read the diary, it is clear that the central character in the book is loosely based around Roddy.
 However, in many places, particularly in terms of the account of the fighting on 1 July 1916, Harris clearly uses the experiences of many other City Battalion veterans he got to know.
 The publisher of Long Shadows Over Sheffield (Chris Hobbs & Matthew Bell), Neil Anderson, says of his grandfather Harold Hicks: ‘Author John Harris was the only person he ever truly opened up to about the horrors he’d witnessed in France.
 Harold’s memories made up a large part of the book’.

-Click link to buy Covenant with Death
+Click link to buy Covenant with Death from Amazon

 The diary (with the kind permission of Alistair Caisley):